Fuck Moderation: 7 Backward Lessons in Music Production That Might Piss You Off

 “I understand there’s a guy inside me who wants to lay in bed, smoke weed all day, and watch cartoons and old movies.
 My whole life is a series of stratagems to avoid and outwit that guy.”

-If I’m being very honest, I’ve put off writing this article for a long time because I’ve always felt like a bit of a fraud.
+If I’m being very honest, I’ve ignored some of the most important lessons in music production because I’ve always felt like a bit of a fraud.
 Chalk it up to imposter syndrome, chalk it up to insecurities, or maybe even modesty…

 It doesn’t really matter.

-These are a few things I did as an up and coming music producer that I can’t honestly recommend with good faith.
+These are a few lessons in music production I did as an up and coming producer that I can’t honestly recommend with good faith.